-Under our offer letter with Dr. Levy, our Chief Medical Officer, Dr. Levy is entitled to an annual base salary, which is \$432,085 for the fiscal year ending December 31, 2020.
+Under our offer letter with Dr. Levy, our Chief Medical Officer, Dr. Levy is entitled to an annual base salary, which is \$432,085 for the fiscal year ended December 31, 2020.
 Dr. Levy will also have the opportunity to earn an annual performance-based bonus of 40% of his base salary.
-Dr. Levy is eligible for our employee benefit plans including, but not limited to, life, disability insurance, medical, dental and vision insurance, and a 401(k) and Section 125 Flexible Spending Accounts.
+Dr. Levy's base compensation and bonus eligibility were set by the Compensation Committee based on a review of comparable company data and an assessment of Dr. Levy's individual performance.
+Dr. Levy is eligible for our employee benefit plans including, but not limited to our life, disability, medical, dental and vision insurance plans, our ESPP, our 401(k) plan and our Section 125 Flexible Spending Account plan.

-The amended and restated employment agreement provides that if Dr. Levy's employment is terminated without "cause" (as defined in the agreement) or as a result of "constructive termination," (as defined in the agreement), in each case outside of the Change in Control Protection Period, Dr. Levy would be eligible to receive, subject to certain conditions described in the amended and restated employment agreement, the following:
+The amended and restated employment agreement provides that if Dr. Levy's employment is terminated without "cause" (as defined in the agreement) or as a result of "constructive termination," (as defined in the agreement) in each case outside of the Change in Control Protection Period, Dr. Levy would be eligible to receive, subject to certain conditions described in the amended and restated employment agreement, the following:

-continued base salary for nine (9) months after the termination (the "Levy Severance Period");

-- accelerated vesting of options that would otherwise have vested during the Levy Severance Period; and - payment by the Company of the same portion of Dr. Levy's monthly premium under COBRA as it pays for active employees until the close of the Levy Severance Period.
+- continued base salary for nine (9) months after the termination (the "Levy Severance Period"); - · accelerated vesting of options that would otherwise have vested during the Levy Severance Period; and - payment by the Company of the same portion of Dr. Levy's monthly premium under COBRA as it pays for active employees until the close of the Levy Severance Period.